jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual/gui.rst

 * In order to add a new Map Window click the |viewlist_mapdock| :superscript:`Open a Map Window` button.
 Once you added a Map Window, it will be listed in the ``Data Views`` panel.
-* Add layers by either drag-and-dropping them into the Map Window (from the Data Sources list) or right-click onto the layer -> *Open in existing map...*
+* Add layers by either drag-and-dropping them into the Map Window (from the Data Sources list) or right-click onto the layer :menuselection:`--> Open in existing map...`
-* You can also directly create a new Map Window and open a layer by right-clicking the layer -> *Open in new map*
+* You can also directly create a new Map Window and open a layer by right-clicking the layer :menuselection:`--> Open in new map`

 .. can display raster and vector data (+ layer styling as is QGIS)